etolabo/kumofs/doc/wiki.en.md

 ## Overview

-kumofs is a high-performance distributed key-value storage system.
+kumofs is a scalable and high-available distributed key-value store.

   - Data is replicated over multiple servers.
   - Data is partitioned over multiple servers.
-  - Single node performance is good; comparable with memcached.
+  - Extreme single node performance; comparable with memcached.
   - Both read and write performance got improved as servers added.
   - Servers can be added without stopping the system.
   - Servers can be added without changing the client applications.